-On November 1, 2011, the Company entered into an employment agreement with Mr Rivera whereby he is employed for an indefinite term for a gross salary denominated in Chilean Pesos.
-As is common in Chile, Mr. Rivera's contract is indexed for cost of living adjustments, his salary as of December 31, 2012 is equivalent to US\$300,000.
-It has also been agreed that the following bonus plan be put in place for Mr Rivera:
+On November 1, 2011, the Company entered into an employment agreement with Mr. Rivera whereby he is employed for a gross salary denominated in Chilean Pesos until such time as his employment agreement is terminated by the Company or he resigns.
+As is common in Chile, Mr. Rivera's contract is indexed for cost of living adjustments, his salary as of December 31, 2014 is equivalent to US\$290,000.
+The Company also agreed to the following bonus plan for Mr. Rivera:

-- (a) a bonus of US\$285,000 for each project acquired by the Company or its subsidiaries after January 1st 2012 reaching the stage of an NI 43-101 resource meeting our criteria; 3 months of this bonus may be advanced once the Company considers that a significant discovery has been made - (b) an additional bonus of US\$285,000 for each project acquired by the Company or its subsidiaries after January 1st 2012 that reaches the feasibility stage or that is sold to a third party for more than \$10 million - (c) A bonus of US\$142,000 for each project acquired by the Company or its subsidiaries before January 1st 2012 reaching the stage on an NI 43-101 resource meeting the Company's criteria - (d) an additional US\$142,000 for each project acquired by the Company or its subsidiaries before January 1st 2012 that reaches the feasibility stage or that is sold to a third party for more than \$10 million
+(a) a bonus of US\$285,000 for each project acquired by the Company or its subsidiaries after January 1, 2012 that reaches the stage of an NI 43-101 resource meeting the Company's criteria.
+Three months' of this bonus may be advanced once the Company considers that a significant discovery has been made;

+- (b) an additional bonus of US\$285,000 for each project acquired by the Company or its subsidiaries after January 1, 2012 that reaches the feasibility stage or that is sold to a third party for more than \$10 million; - (c) a bonus of US\$142,000 for each project acquired by the Company or its subsidiaries before January 1, 2012 that reaches the stage of an NI 43-101 resource meeting the Company's criteria; and - (d) an additional bonus of US\$142,000 for each project acquired by the Company or its subsidiaries before January1, 2012 that reaches the feasibility stage or that is sold to a third party for more than \$10 million.